Sign up to learn more about our innovative peacemaking and healing work.

 Our community members—that we call Peacemakers—make video campaigns that join with word-of-mouth, trauma-informed messaging to change the tide of violence in their community.

-In our community-participatory approach, we partner with people who have endured incarceration, gun violence, domestic violence, and other forms of harm to make change through gender-inclusive, intergenerational, trauma-informed care.
+In our community-participatory approach, we partner with people who have endured incarceration, gun violence, domestic violence, poverty, and other forms of harm to make change through gender-inclusive, intergenerational, trauma-informed care.
 We are particularly focused on healing PTSD for survivors of violence.
+Everything we do involves realizing our 4 evidence-supported clinical outcomes.

-We enact criminal justice reform by providing neighborhood-level alternatives to policing, prosecuting, judging, and incarcerating with deep practices of whole-community healing and accountability.
+We enact criminal justice reform by providing neighborhood-level alternatives to and diversion from policing, prosecuting, judging, and incarcerating with deep practices of whole-community healing and accountability.

 We practice community organizing, community education, and community healing with a holistic, disability-conscious understanding.
 Peacemaking through life science, environmental justice, and literacy are key within our mission.